atoti/atoti/.github/ISSUE_TEMPLATE/bug_ui.md

 ---
 name: UI bug report
 about: Report a bug concerning the JupyterLab extension or the app
-labels: "bug :bug:, ui :bar_chart:"
+labels: ":bug: bug, :lipstick: ui"
 ---

 <!--